Robustness of cosmic void statistics: insights from SDSS DR7 and the ELUCID simulation: Results

 \subsubsection{Comparison of observational and reconstructed voids}

-In this subsection, we compare the void populations identified in the SDSS DR7 galaxy sample with those in the ELUCID simulation within the reconstructed volume.
-The ELUCID simulation provides a density field constrained to follow the observed large-scale structure, thereby serving as a real-space benchmark that is inherently free from RSD and complex galaxy bias.
-Void identification in the reconstructed field therefore provides a closer approximation to the underlying real-space cosmic web.
+In this subsection, we compare the void populations identified in the SDSS DR7 galaxy sample with those obtained from the ELUCID simulation within the reconstructed survey volume.
+As discussed in Section~\ref{sec:elucid_sim}, the ELUCID simulation represents a dynamically reconstructed real-space realization constrained by the large-scale structure inferred from the SDSS galaxy-group catalogue after approximate RSD correction.
+Comparing the SDSS redshift-space sample, the reconstructed SDSS real-space sample, and the ELUCID realization therefore provides a useful framework for assessing how void statistics respond to observational RSD effects, reconstruction procedures, and void-finder methodologies.

 Figure~\ref{fig:radius_obs} presents the distributions of void effective radii, $r_{\mathrm{e}}$, identified by the two algorithms across different data realizations.
 The top panels show the differential number counts, while the bottom panels display the corresponding PDFs.
 The SDSS redshift-space results are shown as red solid lines, the real-space results as blue dashed lines, and the ELUCID simulation reconstructed volume as green dash-dotted lines.
 The mean effective radius, $\langle r_{\mathrm{e}} \rangle$, and its associated statistical uncertainty are indicated in each PDF panel.
 Unless otherwise specified, all error bars presented in this study denote the standard error of the mean (SEM), defined as $\text{SEM} = \sigma / \sqrt{N_{\rm void}}$.